 What Trump said: The president expressed strong interest in proposals by Sen. Marco Rubio, R-Fla., and others to pass "red flag" laws that would allow police, family and friends to seek an Extreme Risk Protection Order in court that would temporarily take firearms from an individual they worry could hurt themselves or others.

 Trump sparked an outcry on the right when he complained that going to court was too burdensome and police should take guns immediately from suspects instead.

 "You could do exactly what you're saying, but take the guns first, go through due process second," he said in his White House meeting with senators.

-What Trump did: The White House encouraged every state to pass Extreme Risk Protection Order laws, which a fact sheet said "should be carefully tailored to ensure the due process rights of law-abiding citizens are protected."
+What Trump did: The White House encouraged states to pass Extreme Risk Protection Order laws, which a fact sheet said "should be carefully tailored to ensure the due process rights of law-abiding citizens are protected."
 The NRA has opposed prior state legislation on gun restraining orders, citing due process concerns.
 Five states have passed new "red flag" laws in the months since the Parkland shooting, according to a count by The Trace, and over a dozen other states are considering legislation.

 What Trump said: At his meeting with senators, Trump said he favored a proposal by Sen. Amy Klobuchar, D-Minn., that would make it harder for people convicted of abusing a dating partner to buy firearms.

 "I would say this: We’re going to get it passed," he said.
 "If you can add domestic violence paragraphs, pages into this bill, I'm all for it.
 I think it’s terrific if you can do it.
 It could be done."